 The magnification expected from a native camera phone lens and lens attachment can be estimated with the simple equations:

-Using of smartphone autofocus we can some make small changes working distance (+- 3-5 mm)
+Using smartphone autofocus, we can make small changes in the working distance (+- 3-5 mm)

-· Pupil location is inside of camera lens
+- Pupil location is inside the camera lens

 Typical design goal:

-· Lens must be an afocal.
-This allows the lens attachment to be used with many type of smartphone cameras.
-The mounting to smartphone body should provide correct position of lens attachment relative to pupil position of camera lens.
+- Lens must be afocal.
+This allows the lens attachment to be used with many types of smartphone cameras.
+The mounting to the smartphone body should correctly position the lens attachment relative to the camera lens pupil position.

-· Lens usually has 2-3 elements and be as small as possible to simplify optical mechanical design and attachment challenges.
+- Lens usually has 2-3 elements and can be as small as possible to simplify the optomechanical design and attachment challenges.

-· Different types of glass should be used to maintain chromatic correction and reduce tooling cost
+- Different types of glass should be used for chromatic correction and to reduce tooling cost

-In the picture below you can see effect of using a well-designed macro lens attachment.
-The right side photo is not in the focus because focusing range of camera is not enough.
-Left photo was made with macro lens attachment.
+In the picture below, you can see what a well-designed macro lens attachment can do.
+The right side photo is not in focus because the camera focusing range is insufficient.
+The left photo was taken with a macro lens attachment.

-You can find these design principals in products from iPro(Shneider optics), Photojojo, Moment lens and Olloclip.
+You can find these design principals in products from iPro(Shneider optics), Photojojo, Moment lens, and Olloclip.
 All offer well designed lenses with high image quality.
-The lens attachments have comparable optical parameters as magnification, distortion, chromatic and spherical aberrations.
+The lens attachments have comparable optical parameters including magnification, distortion, chromatic, and spherical aberrations.